Blog

 • Consideration: Encouraging employees to apply for new roles at the organization and collecting inbound applications

-• Application: Creating and implementing end-to-end sourcing, screening, and selection process to locate and choose qualified candidates.
+• Application: Creating and implementing an end-to-end sourcing, screening, and selection process to locate and choose qualified candidates.

 • Selection: Shortlisting and selecting the finest candidates by collaborating across departments.